ColinKennedy/rez_developer_packages/rez_build_helper/README.md

 With this, building anything with symlinks is just an ``rb`` away.

+## .egg for Python packages

+If you want to convert a folder into a .egg file, just replace ``--items`` with ``--egg``.
+When built, the .egg file will be named after whatever the folder is called.

 ## Calling rez_build_helper Manually

 If you want to take advantage of ``rez_build_helper``'s functions, you can write your own build script.